nathamanath/blog/articles/learning-rust.md

   }

 }
 ```

+This compiled with rustc 1.5.0.

 I could not find a nicer way of working out the image file type, but I'm sure that
 there must be one.
 I will update this when I find it.
-However this made for a
+However I was looking for
-minor excuse for me to try out some concurrency in Rust.
+any excuse to try out some concurrency in Rust, and took this one.
+I have one thread
+working out the file type, whilst a second base64's the image file.
+When they are
+both finished the result of these operations is used to construct my data URI.

+Pattern matching like this is new to me
+Ownership of variables

 I have a long way to go here, and am looking forward to finding a bigger project
 to learn more Rust.